-Larger environments can use Citus Warp for online replication.
-Citus Warp allows you to stream changes from a PostgreSQL source database into a Citus Cloud cluster as they happen.
+Larger environments can use tools like Citus Warp, Debezium, Striim or HVR for online replication.
+These tools allow you to stream changes from a PostgreSQL source database into our Managed Service on Microsoft Azure.
 It’s as if the application automatically writes to two databases rather than one, except with perfect transactional logic.
-Citus Warp works with Postgres versions 9.4 and above which have the logical_decoding plugin enabled (this is supported on Amazon RDS as long as you’re at version 9.4 or higher).

-For this process we strongly recommend contacting us by opening a ticket, contacting one of our solutions engineers on Slack, or whatever method works for you.
-To do a warp, we connect the coordinator node of a Citus cluster to an existing database through VPC peering or IP white-listing, and begin replication.
+For this process we strongly recommend contacting us by opening a support request.
+To do the replication, we connect the coordinator node of a Citus cluster to an existing database through VPC peering or IP white-listing, and begin replication.

-Here are the steps you need to perform before starting the Citus Warp process:
+Here are the steps you need to perform before starting the replication process:

 Duplicate the structure of the schema on a destination Citus cluster

 Enable logical replication in the source database

 Allow a network connection from Citus coordinator node to source